Anksharskarp/AP-Computer-Science-Code/README.md

-## Getting Started
+## Introduction

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome to my code snippets and samples from the EasyFunCoding Advanced I class!
+These files were created from 2020 to 2021, and are continued to be maintained.
+Feel free to contact me via GitHub if you have any suggestions for improving my **spaghetti** code.

 ## Folder Structure